SneakyPrompt: Jailbreaking Text-to-image Generative Models: Introduction

+Two recent works studied the safety filters of text-to-image models.
+Specifically, Rando et al.~\cite{rando2022_red} reverse engineer Stable Diffusion's safety filter and then propose a manual bypass strategy that adds extra unrelated text to a prompt.
+Another concurrent work---Qu et al.~\cite{qu2023unsafe}---manually gathers a template NSFW prompt dataset to evaluate safety filters of open-source text-to-image models, e.g., Stable Diffusion.
+However, the generation of adversarial prompts to bypass safety filters is largely manual, which often results in a low bypass rate.
+For example, similar to text-based adversarial attacks, neither approach is able to bypass the closed-box safety filter of DALL$\cdot$E 2 according to our evaluation.

-In this paper, we propose the \textit{first} automated attack framework, called \sys, to evaluate the robustness of existing safety filters of text-to-image models.
-The key insight is to search for alternative tokens in replacing the filtered tokens in a given NSFW prompt while still preserving the prompt's semantics and the follow-up generated images.
-Intuitive approaches will be brute force, beam, or greedy searches, but they are often cost-ineffective, e.g., incurring many queries to the target model.
+In this paper, we propose the \textit{first} automated attack framework, called \sys, to jailbreak safety filters of text-to-image models.
+Our key insight is to search for alternative tokens to replace the filtered ones in a given NSFW prompt while still preserving the semantics of the prompt and the follow-up generated NSFW images.
+Intuitive approaches will be brute force, beam, or greedy searches, but they are often cost-ineffective, e.g., incurring many queries to the target text-to-image model.
 Therefore, these intuitive approaches are treated as baselines of \sys.
-Our high-level idea relies on Reinforcement Learning (RL), which adopts agents to interact with text-to-image models' outputs and change the next action based on rewards related to two conditions: (i) semantic similarity, and (ii) success in bypassing safety filters.
-Such RL agents not only solve the challenge of closed-box access to the text-to-image model but also minimize the number of queries as the reward function will guide \sys to find our adversarial prompts.
+Our high-level idea is to leverage reinforcement learning (RL), which interacts with the target text-to-image model and perturbs the prompt based on rewards related to two conditions: (i) semantic similarity, and (ii) success in bypassing safety filters.
+Such an RL-based approach not only solves the challenge of closed-box access to the text-to-image model but also minimizes the number of queries as the reward function can guide \sys to find adversarial prompts efficiently.